 Animal and Plant Health Inspection Service

-Notice: If you have any questions or concerns regarding the procedures and requirements for exporting animals, animal products, or to obtain a zoosanitary certificate for an animal product, you should contact the VS Field Office covering the area from which the animal or product will be exported, the area in which your office is located, or the area in which the product is manufactured.
+Notice: If you have any questions or concerns regarding the procedures and requirements for exporting animals, you should contact the VS Field Office covering the area from which the animal will be exported, the area in which your office is located.

 USDA Accredited Veterinarian Signature

-APHIS Veterinary Medical Officer Signature
+USDA APHIS Veterinary Medical Officer Signature

 United Arab Emirates - Summary of Requirements for Live Animals

-Please check with United Arab Emirates (UAE) officials about additional testing requirements for horses.
+Note: Please check with United Arab Emirates (UAE) officials about additional testing requirements for horses.
 Due to a recent outbreak of strangles, in the UAE, additional testing requirements (using PCR) prior to US export may be required.
 Additional test results are likely to be necessary for an import permit and a statement about the date of testing, the horses tested and the negative results may be signed by an accredited veterinarian to confirm that the additional UAE requirements have been met.
 Such a statement does not have to be endorsed by USDA.

 For species not listed, the requirements are not known.
-However, exporters wanting to ship livestock whose requirements are not listed above, should have the interested party (importer/buyer) in the country of destination apply for an Import Permit at the appropriate ministry.
-This Import Permit will most likely outline the specific requirements
+However, exporters wanting to ship livestock and/or germplasm, whose requirements are not listed above, should have the interested party (importer/buyer) in the country of destination apply for an Import Permit at the appropriate ministry.
+This Import Permit will most likely outline the specific requirements.